George Philpot

 George Philpot or Philpott (died 1624) was an English landowner, courtier, and patron of musicians.

-His home was at Thruxton, Hampshire.
+Philpot's home was at Thruxton, Hampshire.
 Philpot was a patron of the composer Thomas Weelkes.
 He donated a bell to the parish church of St Peter and Paul in 1600.

 King James and Anne of Denmark stayed with the Philpots at Thruxton in August 1603.
 They were travelling from Farnham Castle to Wilton House, and went next to Sir Richard Gifford's house at King's Somborne.
 At Thruxton again on 28 August 1607, Anne of Denmark rewarded George Philpot's musicians with 20 shillings, and then visited Lady Mason.

-George Philpot was Sheriff of Hampshire in 1621.
+Philpot was Sheriff of Hampshire in 1621.

 Marriage and family

-He was twice married, his children included:
+Philpot was twice married, his children included: